 The Kimberley Process

 The Kimberley Process concerns Diamond Rough origins: We strictly observe it.
-All diamonds (rough or polished) presented herein have been mined through our efforts or partnerships, or purchased from legal legitimate sources.
-All diamonds are in compliance with United Nations Resolutions and national laws.
+All Diamonds (Rough or Polished) presented herein have been mined through our efforts or partnerships, or purchased from legal legitimate sources.
+All Diamonds are in compliance with United Nations Resolutions and the National Laws of all our Source Countries.
 This is based on our personal knowledge and/or written guarantees provided by our associates.

 Diamond Mining And The Environment Fact Sheet

 The formal Diamond Mining Industry constantly strives to strike a balance between its economic, social and environmental responsibilities, while making a positive and lasting contribution to the environment and communities in which it operates.
 However, there is also a large amount of informal Alluvial Diamond Digging.
 This is not currently regulated and, therefore, neither is its impact on the environment.
 This page, as the majority of Diamond Mining is formal, focuses on the environmental impact of Diamond Mining.

 The Industry is using modern mining methods to recover Rough Diamonds.
 It is also using a more clinical approach to the sustainability of mining.
 Therefore, the impact that Diamond Mining has on the environment is being minimized, while the benefits to the communities and countries where they are found are being maximized.
 These benefits are particularly true in Africa, where the prudent harnessing of natural resources by governments is one of the fundamental platforms to help countries develop and pull their citizens out of the poverty cycle that blights much of the African continent.